In this article

 One in five orthodontic patients is an adult.
-The main reason adults seek treatment is to improve their smile and boost their confidence.
-Proper teeth alignment also contributes to your overall health and well-being.American Association of Orthodontists
+Adults seek treatment mainly to improve their smile and boost their confidence.
+Proper teeth alignment also boosts oral and overall health by making oral hygiene easier.American Association of Orthodontists

-Depending on your needs and desires, your orthodontist may recommend any of the following treatments:
+Depending on your needs and desires, your orthodontist may recommend any of the following types of braces:

 Traditional metal braces are common among children and teens.
-Adults can also get them if they do not mind having visible brackets on their teeth for a long period of time.
+Adults can also get them if they do not mind having visible brackets on their teeth for a long time.

-Ceramic braces, which are often called "clear braces," are similar to traditional metal braces because they have the same functionality.
+Ceramic braces, often called "clear braces," are similar to traditional metal braces because they have the same functionality.
 They are also the same size and shape as metal braces.

 While clear braces are still visible, many adults and teenagers prefer them over metal braces because they are more aesthetically pleasing.